The Women’s Room

 Intisar Awisse is a writer and editor living in Waterloo, ON.
 She studied english and publishing and is now a freelance editor working for various publishers.
 Currently, she is working on a play, A Night in Beledweyne, about the failed Canadian peacekeeping mission to Somalia in 1993.
 When she’s not editing books or writing plays, Intisar spends her time with her young son, building entire worlds out of blocks.

-What Intisar’s working on for The Women’s Room:
+What Intisar’s working on in The Women’s Room:

 Zara must travel to her ancestral home to collect her father’s remains.
 The only person standing in her way is Rue, a stranger who makes demands Zara can’t possibly meet.